Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Henry Chong: Exactly.
 And if it’s always a new problem, you never learn.
 You [INAUDIBLE 00:04:27] on the experience.

 Henry Chong: Everyone’s looking for tactics.
-Tactics are great, but in many cases, if anything, they’re what to use just for that last 20%’.
+Tactics are great, but in many cases, if anything, they’re what the pros use just for that last 20%’.
 But most of it, the full 80%, are the strategies.
-They are these core elements that you just need, whether it’s playing basketball — again, there are principles that you must obey.
-In basketball, most amateurs are really focused on learning how to make three-point shots when they should be focused on learning to make layups.
+They are these core elements that you just need, whether it’s playing basketball — again, there are simple principles that you must obey.
+In basketball, most amateurs are really focused on learning to make three-point shots when they should be focused on learning to make layups.
 If you can’t make a layup, you don’t have an offensive game.
-And every [INAUDIBLE 00:05:40].
+And every coach would tell you.

 David Tian: One of the greatest principles of success is the fundamentals and foundations that the 80-20 is going to be — the 20% of the time that you spend on the fundamentals will account for 80% or more of the result.
 And a lot of people don’t want to do those because they’re boring and they’re not sexy.